Main branch analysis

 Quality gate

-The quality gate status for your main branch is displayed under the Summary tab of the Main Branch view.
+The quality gate status for your main branch is displayed on the Summary page of the Main branch view.
 It shows the releasability status of the main branch of your project, answering the question, "Can I release my project today?"

 A quality gate consists of a set of conditions like "Reliability is rated at least A", "Maintainability is rated at least B", and "Test coverage is at least 80%".
 These conditions are applied to analysis results to determine whether the code meets the level of quality required.